-Introducing the Buoy™ Smart Water Device
+Introducing Buoy™ Smart Water Device

 Buoy Installation Process

-Connect to WiFi
+Connect to Wi-Fi

-Next, the Buoy app connects the Buoy device to the home’s WiFi network.
+Next, the Buoy app connects the Buoy device to the home’s wi-fi network.

 The state of California recently experienced one of its worst droughts in 500 years.
 This, coupled with dwindling groundwater supplies, has led to mandatory statewide conservation measures targeting an average 20 percent reduction in urban water use.

 One study has found that approximately 10 percent of indoor residential water — almost 10,000 gallons per year — is lost to in-home leaks.
-Another study, sponsored by the California Department of Water Resources, found that 18 percent of a single-family household’s annual water consumption could be attributed to leaks.
+Another study, sponsored by California Department of Water Resources, found that 18 percent of a single-family household’s annual water consumption could be attributed to leaks.
 While some of this water is lost in “soft” leaks, such as dripping faucets or running toilets, much of it is lost in “hard” leaks that destroy floors and walls, leading to expensive repairs.
 Water damage caused by leaks have an average claim of $10,000 and are the most common homeowner insurance claim in the United States.

 Most existing leak detection solutions are cumbersome and expensive.
-They require multiple sensors to be installed and a contract with a separate monitoring service, similar to home security services.These systems can cost as much as $2,000, with added annual service, calibration and maintenance charges.
+Often, they involve the installation of multiple sensors, and require contracts with a separate monitoring service, similar to home security services.
+This can cost as much as $2,000 for installation, with added annual service, calibration and maintenance charges.
 Consumer adoption is low.